2023 Disney Dining Plan Calculator

 The Disney Quick Service Dining Plan is the least expensive dining plan option.
 It entitles you to counter service meals and snacks at most Quick Service dining locations and food carts around Walt Disney World Resort.

-The Disney Quick Service Dining Plan includes:
+The Disney Quick Service Dining Plan includes the following for each person in the room:

 ✓ 2 Quick Service meals (per night) – (breakfast, lunch, or dinner) 1 entrée and 1 alcoholic (21+) or non-alcoholic beverage